-It is now more than a decade since the financial crisis of 2008/9, and during this time Barclays (as defined below) has worked with regulators globally to enhance its resilience to financial stress.
-Since 2011, Barclays has had a detailed recovery plan in place, setting out the measures available to it to restore the financial position of the Group (as defined below) should there be a significant deterioration in its financial condition.
-The recovery plan has been enhanced by the work Barclays has undertaken across a number of areas - including the ringfencing of its UK retail banking business, creation of a Group-wide service company, and reducing the size and complexity of its balance sheet - all of which increase the Group's readiness for any future crisis.
+Over the past 15 years, Barclays PLC (BPLC, and together with its subsidiaries Barclays or the Group) has worked continuously with regulators globally to enhance its resilience to financial stress.
+Since 2011, Barclays has had a detailed recovery plan in place, setting out the measures available to it to restore the financial position of the Group should there be a significant deterioration in its financial condition.
+The recovery plan has been enhanced by the work Barclays has undertaken across a number of areas including the ring-fencing of its UK retail banking business, the creation of a Groupwide service company, and reducing the size and complexity of its balance sheet - all of which increase the Group's readiness for any future crisis.